-All of the professionals at CPS are qualified to address the full range of concerns students bring to counseling.
+All of the professionals at Counseling and Psychological Services are qualified to address the full range of concerns students bring to counseling.
 However, our counselors do have various areas of special interest or experience.
-Below is a list of CPS therapists who may be especially good matches for LGBTQ students.
+Below is a list of our therapists who may be especially good matches for LGBTQ students.

-However, please note that if your situation is urgent and a particular counselor is not immediately available, it is generally not wise delaying in seeking assistance.
-It is best to initiate treatment with a counselor who is more immediately available; you are always welcome to transfer to a different counselor at a later date.
+If a situation is urgent and a particular counselor is not immediately available, it is generally not wise to delay seeking assistance.
+It is best to initiate treatment with a counselor who is more immediately available; students are always welcome to transfer to a different counselor at a later date.

-Eugenia is interested in the issues concerning the multiple facets of sexual and gender identities and how these intersect with other aspects of one’s experience.
-Staying attuned to the nuance and complexities of these issues, she aims to help students grapple with, make meaning of, express, and embody their sense of self as they also negotiate their relationships to others and their contexts.
-She has worked with students who identify as LGBTQ+, has awareness of sexual fluidity and different relational configurations (e.g. polyamory), as well as a range of sexual interests and practices.
+Eugenia is interested in the multiple facets of sexual and gender identities and how these intersect with other aspects of one’s experience.
+Staying attuned to the nuance and complexities of these issues, she aims to help students grapple with, make meaning of, express, and embody their sense of self as they negotiate their relationships to others and their contexts.
+She has worked with students who identify as LGBTQ+ and has awareness of sexual fluidity and different relational configurations (e.g., polyamory), as well as a range of sexual interests and practices.
 She has written and conducted research on the impact of early relational experiences and bodily self-representations on sexual desire in ciswomen.
 Eugenia is fluent in Russian.

-Rachel is a lesbian who has worked extensively with members of LGBTQ communities at Columbia and elsewhere for multiple decades.
-She is interested in helping students better understand the effects of intersecting identities and systems of oppression on their feelings about themselves, others and the world, including their ways of moving in the world to help them heal, and be more compassionate and kind to themselves.
-She is also a sex therapist and helps students experience sex as satisfying, passionate, interesting and safe.
+Rachel is a lesbian who has worked extensively with members of LGBTQ communities at Columbia and elsewhere.
+She is interested in helping students better understand the effects of intersecting identities and systems of oppression on their feelings about themselves, others, and the world, including their ways of moving in the world to help them heal, and be more compassionate and kind to themselves.
+She is also a sex therapist and helps students experience sex as satisfying, passionate, interesting, and safe.
 She has special expertise and 35+ years of experience working with survivors of sexual violence and other trauma (including of bias crimes) as clients and advocates.
-Rachel co-facilitates Queer Academics, a discussion group for graduate students.

-Motoni began her training in LGBTQ affirmative psychotherapy during her internship year at the University of Oregon Counseling Center, where she helped create and co-led a support group for bisexual students.
+Motoni began her training in LGBTQ affirmative psychotherapy during her year-long internship at the University of Oregon Counseling Center, where she helped create and co-led a support group for bisexual students.
 She has co-authored articles on assessment of sexual orientation and sexual identity development of Asian American adolescents, as well as taught a graduate seminar on LGBTQ mental health at Teachers College.
-Motoni is committed to promoting the emotional and physical well-being of LGBTQ students, as well as striving to advocate on behalf of LGBTQ students of color.
+Motoni is committed to promoting the emotional and physical wellbeing of LGBTQ students, as well advocating on behalf of LGBTQ students of color.
 Motoni is fluent in Japanese and Mandarin.

-James Pollock began his training in LGBTQ affirmative psychotherapy at the Institute for Human Identity, the oldest LGBTQ therapy center in NYC.
+James Pollock began his training in LGBTQ affirmative psychotherapy at the Institute for Human Identity, the oldest LGBTQ therapy center in New York City.
 Much of James’ clinical work and research has focused on sexual health, negotiating desire with safe sex, and understanding the association between substance use and sexual behavior.
-James regards with care the diversity of LGBT identities, recognizing that gender identity and expression, race, ethnicity, ability, age, religion, class, and family of origin influence one’s experience with his or her sexual orientation.
-James has extensive experience working with LGBTQ Veterans.
+James regards with care the diversity of LGBT identities, recognizing that gender identity and expression, race, ethnicity, ability, age, religion, class, and family of origin influence one’s experience with sexual orientation.
+James has extensive experience working with LGBTQ veterans.

 Maggi has years of experience working with students who are in the process of coming out.
 As in all areas of self-expression, Maggi encourages students to find their own voice and become comfortable with who they are.
 She has experience helping students negotiate the often difficult journey they face in the coming out process with family.
 Maggi also enjoys working with gay and lesbian couples.

-Addette is a member of the LGBTQ ally community and has a particular interest in working with students wanting to explore their multiple and intersecting identities to achieve an integrated sense of wholeness and well-being.
-Over the years, she has worked with individuals and couples who identify as trans and gender noncomforming.
+Addette is a member of the LGBTQ ally community and has a particular interest in working with students wanting to explore their multiple and intersecting identities to achieve an integrated sense of wholeness and wellbeing.
+Over the years, she has worked with individuals and couples who identify as trans and gender nonconforming.

-From time to time, when there is student interest, CPS offers support groups and other special programs for LGBTQ students.
+From time to time, when there is sufficient student interest, we offer support groups and other special programs for LGBTQ students.
 We welcome hearing from student groups who would like to partner with us in developing programs to serve the LGBTQ community.
-Contact our Associate Director for Outreach, Dr. Anne Goldfield, at firstname.lastname@example.org.
+Contact Associate Director for Outreach Anne Goldfield.